tomas-zemres/fluent-plugin-fields-parser/README.md

         add_tag_prefix      parsed
     </match>

-It it matched tag "raw.some.record", then it emits tag "parsed.some.record".
+If it matched tag "raw.some.record", then it emits tag "parsed.some.record".